 How local school boards and their school managers respond to the incentives and penalties contained in the federal law will ultimately determine how the latest federal initiative affects state educational policy.
-While there are many appearances of increased federal and state centralization of authority, some wonder if the lack of federal financial control and the historical tension between state education policymakers and local schools may ultimately frustrate large-scale changes and desired improvements in student performance.
+While there are many appearances of increased federal and state centralization of authority, some wonder if the lack of federal financial control and the historical tension between state education policymakers and local schools may ultimately frustrate largescale changes and desired improvements in student performance.
 Michael Kirst recently observed,

-While the scope of state activity is wide, however, the effectiveness of state influence on local practice often has been questioned.
+"While the scope of state activity is wide, however, the effectiveness of state influence on local practice often has been questioned.
 Some think it is quite potent, while others see a "loose coupling" between state policy and local schools that leads to symbolic compliance at the local level.
 Still others believe that worries about federal dominance of education are greatly exaggerated precisely because NCLB is unlikely to be implemented as intended.
 (2004, 37)

-This past July, the Government Accountability Office issued an interim evaluation of the NCLB and noted that only 28 states had their plans fully approved by the U.S. Department of Education and fully in place, while the remainder were still working out details and negotiating with the department (GAO 2004).
+In July, 2004, the Government Accountability Office issued an interim evaluation of the NCLB and noted that only 28 states had their plans fully approved by the U.S. Department of Education and fully in place, while the remainder were still working out details and negotiating with the department (GAO 2004).
+Now, in 2013, a different President and Secretary of Education are readily offering waivers to the states from NCLB requirements, and agreement within Congress on how to amend NCLB remains contentious and unresolved.